-MICROFRACTURE is a surgical procedure is performed in order to attempt to promote articular cartilage regeneration.
-This arthroscopic technique involves clearing damaged tissue from the knee joint and creating tiny holes ("microfractures") in the bone area where the articular cartilage is worn and degenerated.
+Microfracture is a surgical procedure aimed at cartilage regeneration.
+The arthroscopic technique involves clearing damaged tissue from the knee joint and creating tiny holes ("microfractures") in the bone area where the cartilage is defective.
 The underlying bone marrow seeps out through the holes and becomes part of a blood clot that forms over the area.
 The marrow contains stem cells, which have the ability to form replacement cartilage between the bare-bone surfaces of the knee.
-Appropriate rehabilitation of the knee after urgery is critical to the success of the operation.
+Appropriate rehabilitation of the knee after surgery is critical to the success of the operation.

-You will use a Continuous Passive Motion (CPM) machine at home where the knee is moved gently by the machine for 10 out of 24 hours a day for 2 weeks (6 weeks if you have an HTO plus microfracture).
-You will use crutches and keep all of your weight off of the joint for a period of 6 weeks, and then partial weight bearing with crutches for an additional 6 weeks.
-Consistent adherence to our physical therapy protocol following surgery will enhance the success of the procedure.
+Continuous Passive Motion (CPM), where the knee is moved gently by a machine for 10 out of 24 hours a day for 6 weeks, keeping weight off of the joint for a period of 6-8 weeks, and strict adherence to an aggressive physical therapy program following surgery all appear to enhance the success of the procedure.